-It is widely reported that healthcare organisations that engage in clinical research have better outcomes than their non-research active counterparts [1-5].
-Consequently, the UK Care Quality Commission Well-Led inspection framework now includes specific assessment of clinical research activity and leadership [6].
-A number of frameworks have been developed to aid recording of research impact both within and across organisations [7, 8].
-These have largely focused on academic metrics, such as publications, citations and securing further funding.
-However, the pertinent components of research impact vary across different contexts [9, 10], and may include other aspects that are not traditionally measured or recorded.

-Our recent systematic used a modified VICTOR framework (making Visible the ImpaCt Of Research) to classify the reported impacts of healthcare research led by clinicians from outside medicine [11, 12].
-This included broad categories of impact, such as: economic; knowledge exchange; service provision and workforce; and research profile, culture and capacity.
-It also incorporated the individuals who might be affected: patients; staff (recruitment/retention); and clinical academics.
+activity has been associated with improvements in organisational performance and efficiency, patient satisfaction and confidence in their healthcare professionals and staff satisfaction.36 Research activity has also been associated with reductions in mortality and staff turnover.256 Consequently, the UK Care Quality Commission Well-Led inspection framework now includes specific assessment of clinical research activity and leadership.7 A number of frameworks have been developed to aid recording of research impact both within and across organisations.89 These have largely focused on academic metrics, such as publications, citations and securing further funding.
+However, the pertinent components of research impact vary across different contexts,^{10 11} and may include other aspects that are not traditionally measured or recorded.
+Our recent systematic review used a modified VICTOR framework (making Visible the ImpaCt Of Research) to classify the reported impacts of healthcare research led by clinicians from outside medicine.^{12 13} This included broad categories of impact, such as: economic; knowledge exchange; service provision and workforce; and research profile, culture and capacity.
+It also incorporated the individuals who might be affected: patients; staff (recruitment/retention) and clinical academics.
 Across these domains, there were several recurring elements that illustrated the challenges and benefits of balancing clinical and academic roles, the creation and implementation of new evidence, and the development of collaborations and networks.